dankamongmen/notcurses/doc/man/man3/notcurses_plane.3.md

 place more output without a scrolling event.
 If autogrow is in play, the plane will automatically be enlarged to accommodate output.
 If scrolling is disabled, growth takes place to the right; it otherwise takes place at the bottom.
 The plane only grows in one dimension.
+Autogrow cannot be enabled for the standard plane.

 Creating a plane with the **NCPLANE_OPTION_AUTOGROW** flag is equivalent to immediately calling **ncplane_set_autogrow** on that plane with an argument